cal-itp/data-infra/docs/datasets_and_tables/transitdatabase.md

 The Cal-ITP Airtable Transit Database stores key relationships about how transit services are organized and operated in California as well as how well they are performing.
 See Evan or Hunter to get a link and gain access.

-We have chosen to group and maintain the tables into the following Airbases as follows:
+We have chosen to group and maintain the tables into the following Airtable bases as follows:

 | **Table Set** | **Description** | **Data Maintainer** |
 | :------------ | :-------------- | :------------------ |